Bedbugs (aka: Bed

 apartment units through ceilings, walls and underneath doors.

-Plus, unwanted and infested mattresses, sofas and
+Plus, unwanted and infested mattresses,

 other furniture often